standardebooks/tools/README.md

 -	### `se semanticate`

 	Apply some scriptable semantics rules from the Standard Ebooks semantics manual to a Standard Ebook source directory.

+-	### `se shift-endnotes`

+	Increment or decrement the specified endnote and all following endnotes by 1 or a specified amount.

 -	### `se split-file`